 Step 2.
 Shoot RAW

-By shooting your images in the Raw format you will be able to apply slight changes to your images at the processing stage.
-Small adjustments to white balance, exposure and noise can all be applied when converting the Raw files.
+By shooting your images in Raw format you will have more flexibility and be able to apply a wider range of changes to your images at the post-processing stage.
+Small adjustments to white balance, exposure and noise can all be applied when editing the Raw files.

 Step 3.
 Set up your camera

 Attach your cable release, set your camera to bulb mode and select your aperture.
+Alternatively, If you don’t have a cable release you can set your camera’s self-timer with a few seconds delay to avoid camera shake or connect your camera to your smartphone and use that as a remote release.
 Finally, focus the lens on your subject, and once this is completed remember to switch to manual focusing so that the lens doesn’t start to hunt once it’s dark.

 Step 4.
 Take a test shot

 Once it’s dark, lock open the camera’s shutter using your remote release.
-Begin illuminating your subject with a flash or torch light.
-Remember to take note of the total exposure time and roughly the amount of light applied to your subject.
+Remember to take note of the total exposure time.
+If you would like to focus the attention to a certain part of your scene try illuminating your subject with a flash or torch light, again keep track of your exposure time and roughly the amount of light applied to your subject.

 Step 5.
 Review your test shot